 Is Failed Back Syndrome causing my neck or back pain?

-Failed Back Syndrome Overview
+Failed Back Syndrome Symptoms & Treatment Options

 Symptoms of Failed Back Syndrome

-The symptoms of failed back syndrome are often similar to those that brought the individual into surgery in the first place.
+The symptoms of failed back syndrome are similar to those that brought the individual into surgery in the first place.
 In fact, that is pretty much what the term implies: the continuation or worsening of previous back pain and radicular (neurological) symptoms.
 If you have recently had surgery on your spine and are experiencing any of the symptoms below, you may be experiencing failed back syndrome.

 - Continued or increased pain and discomfort not associated with the healing process